Wall St Week Ahead: Corporate warnings bode ill for earnings

-Warnings from companies such as chemical maker DuPont and chip maker Texas Instruments suggest the crisis may already be taking its toll on corporate America.
+Warnings from companies such as chemical maker DuPont (DD.N) and chip maker Texas Instruments TXN.N suggest the crisis may already be taking its toll on corporate America.

 While holiday shopping has started on an upbeat note, the corporate warnings could sour the cheer for some investors.